edamsoft-sre/edam-software/README.md

 ## Where? 🏖️

-Before the law stands a man...
+Before the law stands a dude...

-- Git push, he says.
+- Git push, they says.
 - I have just one comment, says the Law.
-- Well, :poop: says the man.
+- Well, :poop: says the dude.
 - Merged, says the Law

 ## What? 🐳